datareel/dr_system_monitor/README.txt

 By default the network checks monitor all active NICs.
 Reports uptime, the total number of bytes received and the number bytes transmitted.
-Errors and warning are based excessive packet loss, excessive number of dropped packets and/or excessive number of collisions.
-If you only want to monitor specific Ethernet interfaces to supply a space separated list.
+Errors and warning are based excessive packet loss, excessive number of dropped packets, and/or excessive number of collisions.
+If you only want to monitor specific Ethernet interfaces you need to supply a space separated list.
 To customize network checking alerts, edit the network check section inside the double quotes: